deepjs/deep-views/README.md

 # deep-views

-Views controller, dom directives and dom-sheets for deepjs
+Views controller, dom directives and dom-sheets for deepjs.

 For [jquery dom manipulator](./docs/jquery-dom.md), take a look there.